-How to slow roast lamb leg.
-Expect tender meat covered with a delicious Dijon mustard-rosemary-garlic crust, along with flavorful potatoes.
+Roasted leg of lamb recipe that delivers tender meat covered with a delicious Dijon mustard-rosemary-garlic crust, along with flavorful potatoes.

-This classic recipe for roast lamb leg is all about tender, flavorful meat that can literally be pulled apart with a fork but still holds its shape for an appetizing, holiday worthy presentation.
+This classic leg of lamb recipe is all about tender, flavorful meat that can literally be pulled apart with a fork but still holds its shape for an appetizing, Easter or Christmas holiday worthy presentation.

 We slather a Dijon mustard and rosemary centered lamb leg marinade all over the meat and let a few hours of no fuss, low and slow roasting do their magic.
 Simplicity cannot be beat as far as lamb is concerned.

 While you do not have to add potatoes and can skip the step, we recommend that you decide in favor of a cooking them.
 They soak up some of the stock with which the roasting pan is filled to provide moist heat for the leg of lamb and are basted by the slowly melting fat and collagen from the meat.
 The flavor and texture they develop in the process are not to miss!

 - Leg of lamb.
 You can slow roast a bone-in leg of lamb, regardless of cut style (chump or shank on/off) or a rolled boneless leg of lamb.
 The latter will take less time.

 - Gold potatoes.
 Either use whole baby Gold potatoes or Yukon golds, thickly sliced.
 They hold shape their well and are very slow cooking friendly.